Back to all guides

 1. Write the date small.
 Put it in the upper left or upper center.
 Do not make a huge title unless the title itself helps you begin.

 2. Draw three short writing lines.
-Each line should hold one small record, not a paragraph.
+Each line should hold one record, not a paragraph.

 4. Fill only what you can.
-One line can be a task, one can be a memory, and one can be a feeling.
+One line can be practical, one can be sensory, and one can name what still feels unresolved.

 Filled example

-Copy the size of this entry.
+Keep the entry this size.
 It is deliberately small.

 July 6 / cloudy morning Returned the library book before lunch.
-Saved the peach sticker because the color was nice.
+Saved the peach sticker because the color matched the cloudy light.
 Felt less rushed after walking home.

-Today I noticed One thing I did A small good thing I want to remember Tomorrow can start with
+Today I noticed One thing I did One useful trace I want to remember Tomorrow can start with

 Time bar + open notes

-A time bar gives shape to a busy day without forcing you to write a full schedule.
-It is useful when the day had movement, but you only want to record the parts that mattered.
+A time bar gives shape to a busy day without forcing you to recreate a full planner schedule.
+It is useful when the day had movement, but only a few moments deserve to be kept.

 Journal page with a slim vertical time bar, short list area, and open note space

-Left strip: only the useful time markers, not a full planner schedule.
+Left strip: useful time markers, not every hour of the day.
 Middle notes: errands, arrivals, meals, or short events.
-Open space: the one sentence that makes the day worth keeping.
+Open field: the sentence, sketch, or scrap that explains why the day is worth keeping.

 Best for